masnagam/brainfuck-jack/README.md

+# brainfuck-jack

-# A simple Brainfuck interpreter written in Jack
+> A simple Brainfuck interpreter written in Jack

-## What's Brainfuck
+## What is Brainfuck?

 Brainfuck is one of famous esoteric programming languages.
 You can see the details of this programming languages in the following pages: